Cuber01/sand-game/CompileSDL2exeFromLinux.md

 i686-w64-mingw32-g++ test.cpp -I/tmp/sdl2-win32/include/ -L/tmp/sdl2-win32/lib -lmingw32 -lSDL2main -lSDL2 -mwindows -o test.exe
 ```

+You may also need to include headers located in the folder with SDL source code you downloaded earlier: ``-I/some/path/SDL/include/``
 (This is assuming you have ``#include <SDL2/SDL.h>`` in your files)

 ## Ship app